phrutis/Passphrases/README.md

 What address formats can be uploaded?</br>
 All bc.., 3.., 1.., in a text file from a new line</br>
 It is recommended to use only OLD addresses 1... from 2$ ($10)<hr>

+How to continue searching after stopping the program?</br>
+For Windows run bat file Countinue.bat</br>
+For Linux, open a Continue.txt, copy the line and run</br>
+The program will continue searching from the last checkpoint<hr>

 Explain what we are looking for?</br>
 How it works?
 What's this?</br>